pojntfx/suru-icon-theme/src/README.md

 ## Icon Sources

-- Do not edit icon assets directly (i.e. those in the "Suru" folder)!
+- Do not edit icon assets directly (i.e. those in the "Suru-Adwaita-Ubuntu" folder)!
 - To modify an icon, edit source SVG files found in this directory (or create a new one using the [Template](Template.svg)) and render them with the appropriate script.
 - To edit the icons you will need `inkscape` installed and to use the render scripts you'll need both `python` (to render PNG assets) and `ruby` (to render SVG assets) installed.